MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTaskSequenceDeployment.md

 ### -TaskSequenceDeploymentId

-Specifies an ID for a task sequence deployment.
+Specifies an ID for a task sequence deployment to configure.

 ```yaml
 Type: String